m4tob/fiap-irango-api/README.md

 ```

 ## How to Use
-We have developed a seed to populate database with some products and one Consumidor with CPF `123.456.789-00`.
+We developed a seed to populate database with some products and one Consumidor with CPF `123.456.789-00`.
 You can use it or create a new Consumidor.

 ## Endpoints
-We have developed few endpoints which can be found in [consumidores.controller.ts](./src/adapter/driver/nestjs/consumidores/consumidores.controller.ts), [produtos.controller.ts](./src/adapter/driver/nestjs/produtos/produtos.controller.ts) and [pedidos.controller.ts](./src/adapter/driver/nestjs/pedidos/pedidos.controller.ts) files
+We developed few endpoints which can be found in [consumidores.controller.ts](./src/adapter/driver/nestjs/consumidores/consumidores.controller.ts), [produtos.controller.ts](./src/adapter/driver/nestjs/produtos/produtos.controller.ts) and [pedidos.controller.ts](./src/adapter/driver/nestjs/pedidos/pedidos.controller.ts) files

 ## Business Requirements:
 1. Cadastro do Cliente